nimasaj/uBOPa/README.md

 In case of any unblocked advertisement, or false blocking, please open a [new issue](https://github.com/nimasaj/uBO_Filterlist/issues/new) and explain problem.

 ## Liability
 By using this filter list, one agrees that all responsibilities is solely on the user.
-Developers is just developing this filterlist as it is to improve his experience of web browsing, and does not take any responsibility of any type of damage/harm caused by using this filter list or uBO.
+This filterlist is provided as it is for educational purposes and to improve developer's web-browsing experience.
+Developer does not take any responsibility of any type of damage/harm caused by using this filter list.

 ## Download
 Get it [**Here**](https://raw.githubusercontent.com/nimasaj/uBO_Filterlist/master/BLF.txt).